kalactor/RootChecker/README.md

 # RootChecker
-A simple application to check check device is rooted or not.
+A simple application to check whether device is rooted or not.
 If it doesn't work then please let me know.

 <h1>ScreenShots</h1>